Overview of the DESI Legacy Imaging Surveys: Inference Modeling with The Tractor

 \section{Inference Modeling with \emph{The Tractor}}

+All the source catalogs from the Legacy Surveys project are constructed using \tractor.
 Co-author D.~Lang has developed \tractor\footnote{Publicly available at \url{https://github.com/dstndstn/tractor}} as a forward-modeling approach to perform source extraction on pixel-level data.
 This algorithm is a statistically rigorous approach to fitting the differing PSF and pixel sampling of the different imaging data that comprise the Legacy Surveys.
-This is particularly important, given that the optical data have a typical PSF of $\approx 1$ arcsec and the {\it WISE} PSF FWHM is $\approx 6$\,arcsec in W1--W3 and $\approx 12$\,arcsec in W4.
+This approach is particularly useful given the wide range in PSF shape and size exhibited by the Legacy Surveys data: the optical data have a typical PSF of $\approx 1$ arcsec; and the {\it WISE} PSF FWHM is $\approx 6$\,arcsec in W1--W3 and $\approx 12$\,arcsec in W4.